-B. A Key Approximation
+B. Key Approximation

-Throughout the rest of the paper we assume that all the nodes use the same back-off parameters.
-Hence the back-off process shown in Figure 2 is symmetric over the nodes.
-We call this the homogeneous case to distinguish it from the nonhomogeneous case in which different nodes may use different back-off parameters, as, for example, proposed in the IEEE 802.11e standard (see [7]).
+Throughout the rest of the paper we assume that all the nodes use the same backoff parameters.
+Hence, the backoff process shown in Fig. 2 is symmetric over the nodes.
+We call this the homogeneous case to distinguish it from the nonhomogeneous case in which different nodes may use different backoff parameters, as, for example, proposed in the IEEE 802.11e standard (see [8] and [9]).

-In Figure 2 we also show the aggregate sequence of successes and collisions.
+In Fig. 2, we also show the aggregate sequence of successes and collisions.
 In general, this is a complex process, and it is also clear that the success and collision processes of the various nodes are coupled and strongly correlated.
-In Sec V-B we will describe an exact Markov chain model for the joint backoff process of the nodes, but this model is analytically intractable.
-The following key approximation is made in [2].
-The Decoupling Approximation: Let β denote the long run average back-off rate (in back-off time) for each node.
-By the fact that all nodes use the same back-off parameters, and by symmetry, it is assumed that all nodes achieve the same value of β .
+In Section V-B, we will describe an exact Markov chain model for the joint backoff process of the nodes, but this model is analytically intractable.
+The following key approximation is made in [3].

+The Decoupling Approximation: Let β denote the long run average backoff rate (in backoff time) for each node.
+By the fact that all nodes use the same backoff parameters, and by symmetry, it is assumed that all nodes achieve the same value of β .
 Let there be n contending transmitters, and consider a given node.
-The key approximation is to assume that the aggregate attempt process of the other (n-1) nodes is independent of the back-off process of the given node.
-In IEEE 802.11 the back-off evolves over slots, hence a discrete time model (embedded at slot boundaries) can be adopted.
-Then the approximation says that if the attempt rate per node is β attempts per slot ($0 \le \beta \le 1$), then from the point of view of the given node the number of attempts by the other nodes in successive slots are i.i.d.
-Binomial random variables with parameters (n-1) and β .
+The decoupling approximation is to assume that the aggregate attempt process of the other (n-1) nodes is independent of the backoff process of the given node.
+In IEEE 802.11, the backoff evolves over slots; hence, a discrete time model (embedded at slot boundaries) can be adopted.
+Then the approximation is the following.
+1) The "influence" of the other nodes on a tagged node is modeled via the decoupling approximation.
+Attempts by a tagged node over slots experience the collision probability γ .
+For a given collision probability, this yields one equation $\beta = G(\gamma)$ [see (1)].
+2) The nodes are assumed to attempt in each slot with a constant (state independent) probability equal to the average attempt rate, β .
+Then, conditional on a tagged node attempting, the number of attempts by other nodes is binomially distributed.
+This yields the other ("coupling") equation $\gamma = \Gamma(\beta)$ [see (2)].
+When these equations are put together, we obtain the desired fixed-point equation.
 It might be expected that such a decoupling approximation should work well when there is a large number of transmitters accessing the channel.